Bernard George Ellis

+Early life

-Ellis was born in Surbiton in Surrey in 1890, the son of Henry Charles Ellis and May (née Bennett).
+Ellis was born in Surbiton, Surrey, on 21 November 1890, the son of Henry Charles Ellis and May (née Bennett).
 He was educated at Salisbury Cathedral School and at the Montpelier School at Paignton in Devon.
 The family lived at Home Cottage in Roundwell in Bearsted.
 Ellis had one brother, Charles Harold.
 His great-grandfather, Charles Ellis, was the Mayor of Maidstone in 1860, and his grandfather, Charles Jr., was also Mayor of Maidstone three times: in 1864, 1872 and 1878.